learn-co-curriculum/phase-4-project-guidelines/README.md

 For this project, you must:

 - Use a Rails API backend with a React frontend.
-- Have **at least** three models on the backend, that include:
+- Have **at least** three models on the backend, that include the following:
-  - at least two one-to-many relationship
+  - At least two one-to-many relationships.
-  - at least one reciprocal many-to-many relationship (implemented by using 2 has-many-through)
-    - note: your project therefore, must include a joins table.
+  - At least one reciprocal many-to-many relationship (implemented by using 2 has-many-through relationships). **Note:** in order to accomplish this, your project must include a joins table.
 This joins table must include a user submittable attribute.
-  - full CRUD actions for at least one resource
+  - Full CRUD actions for at least one resource.
-  - minimum of create and read actions for EACH resource
+  - Minimum of create and read actions for EACH resource.
 - Have at least three different client-side routes using React Router.
 Be sure to include a nav bar or other UI element that allows users to navigate between routes.
 - Implement authentication/authorization, including password protection.
-A user must be able to sign up w a new user account, log in to the site with a secure password and stay logged in, as well as log out via user ID in the session hash.
+A user must be able to:
+  - sign up with a new user account,
+  - log in to the site with a secure password and stay logged in via user ID in the session hash, and
+  - log out of the site.

-    - Note: a user should only be able to edit & delete resources if they are logged in and the creator of that resource.
-(I.e. I could only edit or delete reviews that I created in the example detailed below with models of User, DogHouse, and Review.)
+**Note**: a user should only be able to edit and delete resources if they are logged in and the creator of that resource.
+For example, if we consider the example described below with models of User, DogHouse, and Review, I would only be able to edit or delete the reviews that I created.

 ## Project Setup